Day 6 - John Day to Baker City OR

 Mileage: 81 miles

 Weather: Cool all day.
+Again.
 Low 50s to start.
 Low 70s to end.
-Mostly cloudy to start.
-Skies cleared when the headwinds picked up at the end of the day.
+Cloudless to start.
+Big fluffy ones to end.
+Wind was all over the place.

 Highlights of the day:

 Today was our last “real” climbing day of this section.
 We will have hills and we will be climbing the next two days but not the kind of climbs that go on for miles.
 Today, the riders definitely felt the residual effect of yesterday’s long effort.
 Trying to warm up the legs and just spin on climbs after the 116 miles into John Day was a challenge.
 A challenge that was accepted and met by everyone.

 It was cool this morning but the riders warmed up as they began climbing just out of the hotel.
 An unofficial stop at the Conestoga Wagon View Point provided a beautiful view of the Strawberry Mountain Wilderness area and the John Day River Valley.
 We missed most of the Cascades because of cloud cover, I think today made up for it with the crystal clear views.
 One note about the wagon - it was an un-covered wagon today.
 Not sure why, it varies from year to year.
 Just might have to research that one… The route continued up to the top of our first climb, Dixie Mountain Summit @ 5277’.